samsheffield/Narrative_Design/docs/week5.md

 Here are the notes from tonight's class [link](./assets/documents/ink-basics-cheatsheet.md#week-5)

+## Hypertext Fiction
+Hypertext fiction is a genre of electronic literature which is characterized by the use of hypertext links that create non-linear interactive structures for text.

 ## Play Hypertext fiction Selections
 [Uncle Roger](https://people.well.com/user/jmalloy/uncleroger/partytop.html) by Judy Malloy (1986).
 [Image of disk](https://scalar.usc.edu/works/pathfinders/media/front-of-floppy-disk-for-a-party-in-woodside-by-judy-malloy)